Interactive Quiz – New Osteoarthritis Guidelines

 The ACR recently published new osteoarthritis guidelines for the management of hand, knee and/or hip OA.
 There are some new recommendations that may be a surprise for some healthcare professionals.
 Here is a quiz of 14 true and false questions.
 I hope you like it.

-1. Exercise is strongly recommended for hand, knee and hip OA
+1. Canes are strongly recommended with patients with knee and/or hip OA

 Reference